Writing JSON with the JSONTemplater

 jsontemplater-neighborhood-connected.png

 Now we need to connect features to the Root template.
-Because we want a single JSON document to be output from the JSONTemplater, the easiest thing to do is to use a Creator, which will provide a single feature to the Root template.
-Add a Creator to the canvas and connect it to the Root input port of the JSONTemplater.
+Because we want a single JSON document output from the JSONTemplater, the easiest approach is to use a Creator, which provides a single feature to the Root template.
+Add a Creator to the canvas and connect it to the JSONTemplater's Root input port.

 creator-added.png